Organwolf/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 26: March 28, 2020

+**Today's Progress**: Moving away from tutorials and working on my own.
+Adding custom :hover and :focus effects via css as well as trying to add my own features to previously finished projects.

+**Thoughts**: Worked more independently today.
+Didn't rely on any tutorial or blog post of any kind and it was hard!
+I will definitely have to focus more on how much time I spend programming rather than what I program.
+Atleast for the next 7 days.

+**Experimented with**: Hiding/displaying a button, pausing and restarting a setInterval that runs behind the scenes keeping track of time.

+**Link(s) to work**: None today

 ### Day 25: March 27, 2020

 **Today's Progress**: Worked with setting up virtualenvwrapper on my mac.
 Had problems with configurating the $PATH and had to create a ~/.profile for my zsh shell.
 Inside of the profile file I added the correct path to my python3 interpreter.